elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 iex>
 ```

-It is completely up to us, to use `Agent` in a sensible way, and the proper way to go is by writing modules that enforce a behaviour, by exposing a well defined API.
-Let's do precisely that, let's implement our `KV.Bucket` using agents and let's start by first writing some tests, to define the API exposed by our module.
+What does the above mess show?
+The sensible use of agents is completely in our hands, and the proper way to go is by writing modules that implement a behaviour, by exposing a well defined API.
+Let's do precisely that, let's implement our `KV.Bucket` using `Agent` and let's start by first writing some tests, to define the API exposed by our module.

 Create a file at `test/kv/bucket_test.exs` (remember the `.exs` extension) with the following:

 ```elixir
 defmodule KV.BucketTest do